-- your Employer's usual place of business; - an alternative work site at the direction of your Employer and the Participating Group, including your home; or - a location to which your job requires you to travel.
+- your Employer's usual place of business; - an alternative work site at the direction of your Employer, including your home; or - a location to which your job requires you to travel.

-Normal vacation, including your Employer's summer break, is considered active employment.
+Normal vacation is considered active employment.

 Temporary and seasonal workers are excluded from coverage.